 The traditional POS system couldn’t process credit cards, and hence they needed to be processed over the phone.
 The customers were required to go to the cash register where their credit cards could be processed.
 Not only this method was time-consuming and inconvenient for the customers, but it also provided many disadvantages to the restaurant owner.

-There was a risk of losing all the customer data that was stored on a local server.
+There was also a significant risk of losing all the customer data that was stored on a local server.
 The cost of maintenance and re-installation was also high and inconvenient.
-Most importantly, the inability of the legacy POS to provide the restaurant owner a 360° report of the restaurant was a huge drawback.
+Most importantly, the inability of the legacy POS to provide the restaurant owner with a 360° report of the restaurant was a huge drawback.

-Menus could be upgraded and changed more frequently and more easily without any printing costs and checks could be split.
+Menus could be upgraded and changed more frequently and more efficiently without any printing costs and checks could be split.
 Life became easier for restaurant chains and multiple food outlet brands that needed to maintain consistency as well as their operations through the Central Kitchen Management feature.
 Credit cards started getting processed over the Internet speeding up operations.
-And, the POS could show more than just the taxes; it showed the total credit card transactions, cash transactions and overall restaurant sales.
+And, the POS could show more than just the taxes; it showed the total credit card transactions, cash transactions, and overall restaurant sales.

 A restaurant owner need not be physically present to make sure that his restaurant is running smoothly.
-He has to simply log on to the cloud software to keep an eye on his business.
+He has to log on to the cloud software to keep an eye on his business.
 He can check employee check-ins and payroll, footfall and sales or the status of food supplies with just a few clicks.

 With customer resource management (CRM) solutions, restaurateurs can use customer data to deploy email marketing and influence loyalty programs, and online ordering.

-Innovations in the Cloud Point of Sale
+Innovations in the Restaurant Point of Sale Software

 1. Online Ordering